 Abandonment - A retirement option involving the surrender of responsibilities and claims for such facilities.
-Some or all of the physical structures and components of the facility would be left behind.
+Some or all of the physical structures and components of the waterpower facility would be left behind.

-Access Road - A road built to a site or facility for the purpose of construction, operation and/or maintenance.
+Access Road - A road built to a site orwaterpower facility for the purpose of construction, operation and/or maintenance.

-Archaeological Resources - Include artifacts, archaeological sites, and underwater archaeological sites.
+Archaeological Resources - Include artifacts, archaeological sites, marine archaeological sites, as defined under the Ontario Heritage Act.
 The identification and evaluation of such resources are based upon archaeological fieldwork undertaken in accordance with the Ontario Heritage Act.